webscopeio/supabase-modules/README.md

 - `docs` will be available in port 3001
 - `playground` will be available in port 3000

+> Remember to run `pnpm db:stop` to save resources once you are done working with your local Supabase Instance.

 If you intended to develop with a cloud hosted Supabase Instance you only need:

 ```bash